ostracod/tractor-old/README.md

 * `uInt8T`, `uInt16T`, `uInt32T`, `uInt64T`, `sInt8T`, `sInt16T`, `sInt32T`, and `sInt64T`
 * `ptrT(<type>)` for any type `<type>`
 * `arrayT(<type>, <length>)` when `<type>` conforms to `concreteT`
-* Any struct or union whose fields all conform to `concreteT`
+* Any non-soft struct or union whose fields all conform to `concreteT`
 * Any non-inline function handle

 ## Item Literals